PaulWebber/HobbyFastAPI/README.md

 1. Generate log file from terminal
 2. Convert JSON file to a DB, possibly Postgrest
 3. Try to generate a Android APK app
+4. Make sure Combo Boxes cannot have the same value.
+Maybe validate with UPPER()